botsgalaxy/TmpSend-Downloader/README.md

 ## Overview

-TmpSend Go Downloader is a lightweight and efficient tool designed for downloading files from tmpsend.com using the Go programming language.
+TmpSend Downloader is a lightweight and efficient tool designed for downloading files from tmpsend.com using the Go programming language.
 With a focus on simplicity and performance, it provides a straightforward way to fetch files from the platform seamlessly.

 ## Features